NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

 Let's try testing this.
 Take a look at [solutions/maximum_depth_of_binary_tree.js](solutions/maximum_depth_of_binary_tree.js).

+After doing this, you can try implementing [Same tree](https://leetcode.com/problems/same-tree/) on your own.

 **Tree traversal**

 How do we list out all the nodes in a tree?